 down because it made the books a little harder to read, or do I think

-"well if an author can do it, so can I".
+"well if an author got away with it, so can I".
 Haha.

 so many spoilers